 - The OpenAPI/Swagger specification describes the REST interface.

-- The current version of Oracle Integration supports only the Swagger Version 2 specification for the REST Adapter.
-Therefore, the Oracle Utilities Adapter should receive Version 2 of the Swagger document.
+- The current version of Oracle Integration supports the Swagger Version 2 and OpenAPI version 3 specification for the REST Adapter.
+Therefore, the Oracle Utilities Adapter should receive Version 2 of the Swagger document or the OpenAPI version 3 catalog URL.
+The Oracle Utilities Adapter also supports REST service versions 1.0 and 2.0 inbound web services.

-- Using the Oracle Utilities Adapter as an invoke connection in an integration invokes the inbound OUAF REST web services.
+- Using the Oracle Utilities Adapter as an invoke connection in an integration invokes the inbound OUAF or non-OUAF REST web services.

-- Using the Oracle Utilities Adapter as a trigger connection in an integration consumes an outbound message from OUAF.
+- Using the Oracle Utilities Adapter as a trigger connection in an integration consumes an outbound message from an OUAF or non-OUAF application.

 OAuth 2.0 Support